citycoins/protocol/README.md

 ```

 other contracts would follow the same pattern but these are the only two effected at time of writing.
 The additional tests
-which test the local functionality reside in ditrectory;
+which test the local functionality reside in directory;

 ```bash
 tests/extensions/local
 ```

-and these tests would be expected to fail if the Clarinet.toml was switched back to the default.
+and these tests would be expected to fail if the Clarinet.toml was switched to point to the original, unfiltered, contracts.

 ### Code Formatting